-You know what my answer is… these photos are GOLD!
-So please follow these steps for giving your inherited photos the respect and love they deserve:
+You know what my answer is… these photos are gold!
+So please follow these steps for organizing inherited photos and giving them the respect and love they deserve.

 This may take a few separate sittings to accomplish, depending on how many photos you have.
 If you don’t have a weekend to devote to this task, set aside a few minutes each evening while your family is watching TV – grab a handful and sort while watching “Hoarders.” 🙂

 You may want to place your sorted photos in plastic tubs or shoeboxes for temporary storage.
 Of course, label the outside of these boxes or bins so you know at a glance what’s where!